ArnoldasBagdonas/Docs-as-Code-Demo-Project-Sphinx/README.md

 # Docs-as-Code Demo Project (Using Sphinx)

-This repository is an example implementation of a full Docs-as-Code workflow using:
+This repository provides a complete Docs-as-Code example workflow built with:

 - Sphinx for documentation.
 - Autodoc for API extraction.